shravankoninti/Udacity_DataScientist/Capstone_Project/ReadMe.md

 ## Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The platform should also include all dependecies for running spark ML algorithms and data exploration functions.The code should run with no issues using Python versions 3.*.

 ## Project Motivation
-This is an Udacity Nanodegree project.
-I chose IPL 2006 to 2019 complete match dataset.

-As a Cricket fan, it would be quite interesting to apply data analysis skills here.

-My key interests would be:

-  - Q1: What is the win percentage of a team batting second at Wankhede Stadium during 2008 to 2019?

-  - Q2: Which are the weekdays Kolkata Knight Riders wins the most?

-  - Q3: Which is the best IPL team and how many times it had won in the past?

-  - Q4: Predict the winner of the match by just using the matches dataset fields? - This is a classic binary classification problem
+This is an Udacity Nanodegree Capstone project.
+Losing customers (churn) is an important business problem for any industry.
+If the organization is being able to predict churn can help a company to prioritize retention program on customers who are most likely to churn, taking actions even before a churn happens.

+In this project, I used Spark ML programming to analyze user log activity dataset and build a machine learning model to identify users who are most likely to churn from the Sparkify App.

 ## File Descriptions
-**Deliveries** — Contains information about the match details at ball by ball.
-Some of the variables are over, ball, batsman, non_striker, bowler, is_super_over, wide_runs etc..,

-**Matches** — Contains information about the match details like date, team1, team2, toss_winner, toss_decision, winner etc.,

-There is also a notebook available here to showcase all my work related to questions I posted above.
+**User activity dataset** —
+The dataset logs user demographic information (e.g. user name, gender etc.,) and activity (e.g. song listened, event type, device.thumbs up, thumb down, downgrade done etc.,) at individual timestamps.

+A small subset (~120MB) of the full dataset was used for exploratory data analysis and machine learning model development.

 ## Results
 The main findings of the code can be found at the code output and blog post.
 The blog post is available [here](https://medium.com/@shravankoninti/ipl-cricket-data-analysis-6080bb7e9b52)

 Licensing, Authors, Acknowledgements
-Must give credit to Udacity courses for some of code ideas, and to kaggle/IPL for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/nowke9/ipldata).
-Otherwise, feel free to use the code here as you would like!
+Must give credit to Udacity courses for some of code ideas.